The DPS Program provides psychosocial services upon request and with the agreement of the impacted community.

 - Providing provincial leadership, in-depth knowledge and a global perspective in preparing for the psychosocial impacts that occur with extreme events.

-- Providing psychosocial response capacity across the province via the Disaster Psychosocial Program's Volunteer Network and/or building community capacity across health regions.
+- Providing psychosocial response capacity across the province via the Disaster Psychosocial Services Program's Volunteer Network and/or building community capacity across health regions.

 - Advising the Emergency Management & Business Continuity Director regarding strategic and operational psychosocial planning priorities.